omegacms/framework/README.md

 Support
 -------

-The best way to directly interact with Pop PHP is here on GitHub.
+The best way to directly interact with Omega CMS is here on GitHub.
 You can:

 - Contribute code
 - Request a feature